futoin/web/docs/eventstream/receiver.md

 # Event Receiver

-As there is a bit of boilerplate code needed to start receiving events, a simple `ReliableEventReceiver` helper is provided.
+As there is a bit of boilerplate code needed to start receiving events, a simple `ReliableReceiver` helper is provided.

 Only `_onEvents` member needs to be overridden.